 How to set realistic and achievable goals

-The New Year is right around the corner.
-Which means it’s the time of year when most people start to think about their resolutions and the goals they want to accomplish in 2017.
-That includes us at Hearsay.
+December is right around the corner.
+Which means it’s the time of year when most people start to think about their resolutions and the goals they want to accomplish in 2018.

-For me, learning how to set realistic goals and then working hard to attain them, is key to my success as a multiple small business owner.
+For me, learning how to set realistic goals and then working hard to attain them, is key to my success as the owner of multiple small businesses.

 Some people, however, don’t know how to set goals.
 Others struggle to go about achieving them.